Flowerpot Antenna for 2 Metres (UK)

 I've been away from the hobby for more years than I care to remember, I

 thought I should rekindle my interest.
-So first of all I needed to make
+First though, I needed to make

 a